dm5tt/R24BBD1_ReverseEngineering/README.md

 ```

 No references to the DAC in the entire firmware blob.
-Not too good.

 ## Looking at the pins